deanrad/meteor-promise/README.md

 Basically they allow you to pass around placholders for values which you may have to wait for due to:

-  * waiting on the network, like for a `Meteor.call`
+  * waiting on the network, like for a `Meteor.promise`
   * waiting on a user interaction
   * waiting on a page load event